ralph-uy-aes/ralph-uy-aes.github.io/essays/deploy-a-nextjs-app-to-vercel.md

 #### 5.3.
 Get the Vercel environment variables

-When you connected your `my-nextjs-application` project to the Vercel PostgreSQL database, Vercel created environment variables needed to connect to the database.
+When you connected your `my-nextjs-application` project to the Vercel Supabase database, Vercel created environment variables needed to connect to the database.
 You can see these environment variables in the Vercel dashboard.

 {% include medium-img.html url="reading-vercel-4.png" %}